TarangKhanna/Twitter-client/README.md

 **Twitter Client** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **12** hours spent in total

 ## User Stories

-The following **required** functionality is completed:

 - [x] User can sign in using OAuth login flow
 - [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts
 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [x] Retweeting and favoriting should increment the retweet and favorite count.

-The following **optional** features are implemented:

 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [x] User can pull to refresh.

-The following **additional** features are implemented:

 - [x] API keys in plist, safer this way and industry standar.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. overcoming API call time limit

 ## Video Walkthrough